MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfaserver-windows.md

 To enable and configure Windows authentication for applications, use the Windows Authentication section of the Microsoft Entra Multifactor Authentication Server.
 Before you set up Windows Authentication, keep the following list in mind:

-* After setup, reboot the Microsoft Entra Multifactor authentication for Terminal Services to take effect.
+* After setup, reboot the Microsoft Entra Multifactor Authenticationfor Terminal Services to take effect.
-* If 'Require Microsoft Entra Multifactor authentication user match' is checked, and you aren't in the user list, you won't be able to log into the machine after reboot.
+* If 'Require Microsoft Entra Multifactor Authenticationuser match' is checked, and you aren't in the user list, you won't be able to log into the machine after reboot.
 * Trusted IPs is dependent on whether the application can provide the client IP with the authentication.
 Currently only Terminal Services is supported.

 > [!IMPORTANT]